zsteinkamp/zsteinkamp.github.io/_posts/2021-05-22-computer-history.markdown

   <figcaption>IBM PS/2 Model 30.</figcaption>
 </figure>

 Starting in 1993, I moved to southern California to go to community college.
 The PS/2 Model 30 came with me.
 I was making good money doing freelance work and in my normal job doing IT stuff for a corporate travel agency.
-I saved up for a Gateway 2000 486-based machine with an amazing 17" "Crystal Scan" monitor.
+I saved up for a Gateway 2000 486-based machine with a sweet 17" "Crystal Scan" monitor.

 <figure>
   <img src="/images/computer-history/gateway2000.png"/>
   <figcaption>Gateway 2000 slim desktop system.</figcaption>
 </figure>

-A friend who went to UC Irvine shared his university network login with me, which allowed me to be on the internet for the first time.
-I configured the SLIP software (Trumpet Winsock) in my Windows 3.1 system to use the modem to talk online, and had a blast getting to know the UNIX command line, GOPHER system, and eventually using the Mosaic browser.
+A friend who went to UC Irvine shared his university Internet login with me, which allowed me to be on the internet for the first time.
+I configured the SLIP software (Trumpet Winsock) in my Windows 3.1 system to use the modem to talk online, and had a blast getting to know the UNIX command line, GOPHER system, IRC, and eventually using the Mosaic browser.
 I remember when Mosaic started supporting inline images in web pages in 1994.
 This was the beginning of the Internet revolution!

 <figure>
   <img src="/images/computer-history/winsock.gif"/>
   <figcaption>Trumpet Winsock configuration on Windows 3.1.</figcaption>
 </figure>

 I took a detour through OS/2 Warp in the 1994-1995 timeframe.
-What an amazing operating system!
+What an futuristic operating system!
 It was leagues ahead of anything else at the time.
 The way it handled multitasking was far better than anything I had used, and getting it on the internet was very natural, especially compared with all the hacky stuff that needed to be done with Windows 3.1.
 I was into IRC (Internet Relay Chat -- a system of public chatrooms) at the time, and made some cyber friends.
 I met up with one guy I'd chat with since both of us thought we might need a roommate, but he was a better cyber friend than IRL friend.

 <figure>
   <img src="/images/computer-history/os2.png"/>